 The annual incentive performance criteria relate to the employee's responsibilities.
 If requirements are achieved, there will be an improvement in shareholder value.

-The key performance requirements for an incentive payment are Net Profit After Tax (NPAT).
-From 1 July 2020, the basis for key performance requirements for an incentive payment has been changed to Earnings Before Interest and Tax (EBIT).
+The key performance requirement for an incentive payment is Earnings Before Interest and Tax (EBIT).

 This provides a clear alignment between the interests of shareholders and the level of reward for eligible employees.

 Performance criteria are tabulated below